lucidworks/solr-scale-tk/README.md

       "name": "local",
       "hosts": [ "localhost" ],
       "provider:": "local",
-      "ssh_user": "dstruan",
+      "ssh_user": "YOU",
       "ssh_keyfile_path_on_local": "",
       "username": "${ssh_user}",
-      "user_home": "/Users/${username}",
+      "user_home": "~/dev/lucidworks",
       "solr_java_home": "/Library/Java/JavaVirtualMachines/jdk1.7.0_67.jdk/Contents/Home",
-      "zk_home": "${user_home}/zookeeper-3.4.5",
+      "zk_home": "${user_home}/zookeeper-3.4.6",
       "zk_data_dir": "${zk_home}/data",
       "instance_type": "m3.large",
-      "sstk_cloud_dir": "${user_home}/projects/solr-scale-tk/cloud",
+      "sstk_cloud_dir": "${user_home}/cloud",
-      "solr_tip": "${user_home}/solr-4.10.0",
+      "solr_tip": "${user_home}/solr-4.10.2",
       "fusion_home": "${user_home}/fusion"
     }
   }
 }
 ```
-The "local" cluster object overrides property settings that allows the Fabric tasks to work with your local directory structure / environment.
-For instance, the location of the Solr directory to use to launch the cluster will be resolved to: /Users/dstruan/solr-4.10.0 because the ${user_home} variable is resolved dynamically to /Users/dstruan.
+Behind the scenes, the "local" cluster object overrides property settings that allow the Fabric tasks to work with your local directory structure / environment.
+For instance, the location of the Solr directory to use to launch the cluster will be resolved to: ~/dev/lucidworks/solr-4.10.2 because the ${user_home} variable is resolved dynamically to ~/dev/lucidworks.

-Once you've defined all the properties of the local cluster, you can run any of the Fabric tasks that take a cluster ID using: fab <task>:local, such as fab setup_solrcloud:local,... will setup a SolrCloud cluster using the local property settings.
+Once the local cluster is defined, you can run any of the Fabric tasks that take a cluster ID using: fab <task>:local, such as fab setup_solrcloud:local,... will setup a SolrCloud cluster using the local property settings.

 You can also override any of the global settings defined in fabfile.py using ~/.sstk.
 For instance, if you want to change the default value for the AWS_HVM_AMI_ID setting, you can do: